goodblockio/drealms-standard/docs/DeveloperGuide.md

 ### ACTION `newuri()`

-The newuri() action will create a new uri within the given uri_group and assign it a key equal to uri_name.
+Creates a new uri within the given uri_group and assigns it a key equal to uri_name.
 Currently, the three uri groups are: `full`, `base`, and `relative`.

 A full uri is already complete - in other words, it doesn't need to be combined with another uri to make a complete endpoint.